AdrianBinDC/BarcodeScanner/README.md

 When BarcodeScanner's finds a barcode, it sets `detectedString: String`, which fires a delegate method to pass the value to the delegate ViewController and dismiss the scannner...from there, do what you please.

 In `BarcodeScanner's setupVision` method, you can configure the barcodes it will detect.

+There is also a method that can turn on the iPhone's torch to illuminate dark barcodes.
+There's an IBOutlet on the VC that you should wire up to a storyboard if you're going to use that functionality.